 Subsequently, the House Appropriations Committee's report on the FY2005 Labor/HHS bill, H.R.
 5006, July 14, 2004, contained language that led to the NIH's "Enhanced Public Access Policy" (H.Rept.
 108-636, p.
 104).
-This report contained language, reported to have been authored by Representative Ernest J. Istook, Jr.,83 which said that it "recommends" that NIH permit open access to NIH-funded research by "requiring" researchers to deposit peer reviewed articles accepted for publication and associated supplemental materials in NIH's PubMed Central (PMC), an open access information system, within six months after publication of the article in a scientific journal.
+The language, reported to have been authored by Representative Ernest J. Istook, Jr.,88 "recommended" that NIH permit open access to NIH-funded research by "requiring" researchers to deposit peer reviewed articles accepted for publication and associated supplemental materials in NIH's PubMed Central, an free access repository information system, within six months after publication of the article in a scientific journal.
 If NIH awarded funds for publishing, the research would be made available immediately upon publication.
 It also instructed NIH to draft a report by December 1, 2004 on how it would implement this policy.
-Reportedly "librarians and the Scholarly Publishing and Academic Resources Coalition, or SPARC," lobbied "the Appropriations Committee behind the scenes to include the open-access language in the committee's report"84
+Reportedly "librarians and the Scholarly Publishing and Academic Resources Coalition, or SPARC," lobbied "the Appropriations Committee behind the scenes to include the open-access language in the committee's report...."89